If you cannot find an answer to your question here, give us a call 1-888-318-3525 extension 0 or email info@parolegy.com

 Again, no one can guarantee an outcome for which they have no control over.

+It is dishonest and unethical for them to do so.
 If someone has "guaranteed" you that your loved one will be given an early release, then prior to submitting any payment, have that person establish in writing that they guaranteed your loved one will receive an early release and if not, you will receive all your money back.